 - Draft an email and actually send it through your email client.

 - Browse the web, download files, or even run software applications.
 The idea is to move beyond chat and into true task automation.
-If traditional chatbots were like helpful advisors, this new version of ChatGPT is more like a junior coworker who can actually do the work.

 The point, according to OpenAI, is to save users time and effort by offloading repetitive or technical tasks.
 Imagine telling ChatGPT, “Book me a flight, move my receipts into a folder, and summarize my meeting notes,” and then walking away while it gets everything done.
-But greater autonomy comes with greater risks.
-A system that can navigate your files and applications also has the potential to misuse access, whether by accident or malicious exploitation.
-Critics worry about scenarios where the AI might:

 - Delete or overwrite important data.